ros-drivers/urg_node/README.md

 ros2 run tf2_ros static_transform_publisher 0 0 0 0 0 0 "world" "laser"
 ```

-where "laser" is the frame id, which you can set in your urg_node executable as an argument using `--laser-frame-id`
+where "laser" is the frame id, which you can set in your urg_node yaml file

 2) Run the robot_state_publisher along with a urdf file so that a fixed frame can be loaded in rviz